Rahul-2110/toku-messages/README.md

 1. Ensure Node.js and MongoDB are installed.
 2. Clone the repository and navigate to the project directory.
+3. Check `src/config.json` for the configuration details.
 3. Install dependencies: `npm install`.
 4. Compile TypeScript to JavaScript: `npm run build`.
 5. Start the application: `npm start`.

 ### Using Docker

+1. Check `docker-compose.yml` for the configuration details.
 1. Run the application using Docker Compose: `docker-compose up`.

+Application will be available at `http://localhost:3000`.
+(Default port is 3000, can be changed in `docker-compose.yml`)

 ## API Documentation